About

-As Head of the Centre for Business Improvement, I am responsible for leading applied research in the College which relates to four research strands - Experiential & Services Marketing, Organisational Behaviour, HRM and Leadership, Accounting, Accountability and Ethics and Sustainable Business and Clean Growth.
+As Head of the Centre for Business Improvement at Derby International Business School, I am responsible for leading applied research in four research clusters - Experiential & Services Marketing, Organisational Behaviour, HRM and Leadership, Accounting, Accountability and Ethics and Sustainable Business and Clean Growth.

 I am an elected committee member for the British Academy of Management Marketing and Retail Special Interest Group and a Board Member of the Cathedral Quarter Business Improvement District in Derby and Visit Peak District and Derbyshire.